gplepage/gvar/doc/source/overview.rst

 changes appreciably.
 In such cases one may want to use the true distribution of the function, instead of its Gaussian approximation, in an analysis.

-Class :class:`gvar.PDFIntegrator` evaluates integrals over multi-dimensional Gaussian probability density functions (PDFs) using the :mod:`vegas` module, which does adaptive multi-dimensional  integration.
+Class :class:`vegas.PDFIntegrator` evaluates integrals over multi-dimensional Gaussian probability density functions (PDFs) using the :mod:`vegas` module, which does adaptive multi-dimensional  integration.
 This permits us, for example, to calculate the true mean and standard deviation  of